Samaná Bay: Landmarks

 Adjoining the bay is Los Haitises National Park, which is popular with national and international ecotourist visitors.
 Samaná Bay also has 4-star hotels.

-Contained within Samana Bay is the island of Cayo Levantado also known as Bacardi Island.
+Contained within Samaná Bay is the island of Cayo Levantado also known as Bacardi Island.

 History

-The Franklin Pierce administration instructed a special agent to negotiate a treaty permitting the United States to establish a naval base in Samaná Bay, resulting in an agreement in October 1854.
+The administration of US President Franklin Pierce instructed a special agent to negotiate a treaty permitting the United States to establish a naval base in Samaná Bay, resulting in an agreement in October 1854.
 However, British and French envoys (who opposed US military presence in the area) convinced the Dominican government to insert a stipulation that Dominican citizens be treated as white people in the United States, ending the chances of the treaty being ratified.
 Again, in the aftermath of the American Civil War, US Secretary of State William H. Seward formed a plan to purchase or lease Samaná Bay for the United States, which was then seeking bases for its navy in the Caribbean.
-However, the plan failed - partly due to hostility between Congress and President Johnson, making Congress reluctant to allocate funds for the purpose.
+However, the plan failed - partly due to hostility between Congress and President Andrew Johnson, making Congress reluctant to allocate funds for the purpose.
 Later efforts by the Grant Administration to purchase the bay, which soon expanded to annex all of the Dominican Republic also failed in the U.S. Senate.